-List and explain the principles, assumptions, and beliefs you have about the project, the way you expect the project to operate, and what will be achieved.
-(Faulty assumptions may inhibit expected outcomes).
+List and explain the methodology and activities, the way you expect the project to operate, what will be achieved, and the activities/methods to achieve the objectives.
 Describe the resources, contributions, and investments (inputs) that will be used in the project.
-Resources can be financial (requested funds), human (volunteers, partnerships, contributions of farmers, ranchers, and other practitioners) and physical (technology, equipment, etc).
-Describe your methodology and activities.